 Any solution with the owner should be in writing.
 If the dispute with the owner continues, keep track of any written correspondence the board has with the owner.

-The Court of Queen’s Bench is another dispute resolution option.
+The Court of King’s Bench is another dispute resolution option.
 If the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws or if the owner has engaged in “improper conduct”, you can make a court application.
 This is an expensive option and you should seek legal advice before proceeding.

 What is improper conduct by an owner?